Join us as we explore the fascinating city of Budapest, Hungary

 Weather

-The weather in Budapest was full sun with average temps in the low 90s.
-It was humid at times too!
+The weather in Budapest was full sun, with average temperatures in the low 90s.
+It was humid at times, too!
 Even the locals were miserable.
-This heat was unusual for Budapest, we were told.
+We were told this heat was unusual for Budapest.
 We drank a lot of water!

 We loved everything about Budapest.
 The vibe and energy here are hard to describe; it captures the imagination and pulls you in.
 A place we were sad to leave, even after five days.

 The castle district was a great place to stay.
 Our hotel was in the perfect spot.
-To be next to St Mathius and the Fishermans Bastion was exceptional.
+To be next to St. Mathius and the Fisherman Bastion was exceptional.
 What a fantastic way to start and end each day.
 It was luck because we had Hilton points to use, which is why we chose it.
 The castle district has many great restaurants, gardens, churches, and monuments, all in a beautiful setting.
 The castle grounds are spectacular.
-It is easy to get off castle hill as the buses come often.
+It is easy to get off Castle Hill as the buses come often.

 Our private food tour with Nelli was a perfect way to start our visit.
-Not only did we get a wonderful introduction to Hungarian food and enjoy a local market, but she also educated us on Hungarian history.
+Not only did we get an excellent introduction to Hungarian food and enjoy a local market, but she also educated us on Hungarian history.
 She offered many suggestions for restaurants, wine tasting, and visiting sites in Budapest.
-Check out her website Nellicious for more info.
+Check out her website, Nellicious, for more info.

-We booked in advance a Parliament tour.
+We booked a Parliament tour in advance.
 The tour was stunning inside and gave us valuable insight into Hungarian history.
 The lines were long to get a tour the day of, so it saved us time to buy before arriving in Budapest.

 Loved, loved, loved the Great Hall Market on the Pest side.
 This is where the locals shop.
 Head downstairs for a less busy atmosphere.
 The produce on display is gorgeous.

 Take a dip in a Turkish Bath.
-We did Lukacs Baths because it came free with our Budapest City Card.
+We went to Lukacs Baths because it came free with our Budapest City Card.
 The water in the Budapest baths is reputed to be medicinal.
-When we went, it was packed with locals as this is an important piece of their culture.
+When we went, it was packed with locals, as this is an important piece of their culture.

 There is a massive park on Margaret Island on the Danube between Pest and Buda.
-It feels a lot like Central Park in NY.
+It feels a lot like Central Park in New York.
 It is bustling and lovely.
 There are also huge public pools.
 Lots of people were strolling, enjoying the great weather.

 The Roman City of Aquincum is not far outside Budapest and is easy to reach by public transportation.
-Incredible Roman Ruins on a vast archeological site.
-So beautifully done!
+It has incredible Roman Ruins on a vast archeological site—so beautifully done!
 We loved our visit.

 St Stephen’s Basilica, on the Pest side, is spectacular.
 Take the time to go to the top for gorgeous, expansive city views in all directions.